Upgrade Your Human: XPT’s 5 Pillars for Health and Wellness

-In this two-part series, I’m going to walk you through five elemental areas, and then conclude with a check-in exercise that I use regularly to assess where I’m at physically, cognitively, emotionally, and spiritually and then re-calibrate as necessary.
+In this article, I’m going to walk you through five elemental areas, then conclude with a check-in exercise that I use regularly to assess where I’m at physically, cognitively, emotionally, and spiritually.
 If you can check these few boxes, you’ll not only perform and recover better, but also live a healthier, fuller, more rewarding life.

 Pillar #1: Breathing

 If you get stuck majoring in the minors, you can start to lose your basic, in-built self-awareness.
 One of the ways we can be more aware of ourselves is through our breath.
 Though the average person takes between 15,000 and 30,000 breaths each day, it’s easy to do so unconsciously because it’s an automatic process that occurs whether or not we’re paying attention to it.
 Yet, by failing to be mindful of how we’re breathing, we’re missing out on the potential to change our physical, cognitive, and emotional state to match our desired outcome—and losing out on the ability to alter such a state if we get stuck in one that’s counterproductive to our health, performance, or recovery.

 One of the easiest ways to monitor how you’re doing physically and mentally throughout the day is to periodically appraise how you’re breathing.
 Doing so couldn’t be any easier.
 Simply set a timer on your phone or recurring reminder on your computer’s calendar and when it goes off, pause what you’re doing and see how you’re breathing.
 Chances are, you’re most likely breathing through your mouth and primarily into your upper chest.
 Instead, make a point to transition to slow, controlled nasal breaths focusing on expanding the belly and ribs during the inhale.